|

 Maximum Enrollment: 35

-Those who enjoy line dancing and have learned step names, will learn Beginner through Improver level dances.
+Those who enjoy line dancing and have learned step names & technique.
+Will learn Beginner through High Improver level dances.
 Must have completed Level 1 or with instructor permission.
 This group also performs as the OLLI Cats Line dancing group!

 |